 Far Fetch

-If you are looking for a more modern cut then Far Fetch have a range of different blazers, trousers and skirts available.
-They do offer traditional materials and colours, but expect to find more standout pieces here, with velvets, patchwork and even a metallic blazer.
+If you are looking for a more modern cut then Far Fetch has a range of different blazers, trousers, and skirts available.
+They do offer traditional materials and colors, but expect to find more standout pieces here, with velvets, patchwork and even a metallic blazer.
 If you are wanting a white themed wedding they also have a white and cream blazers in a few different styles.

 You can shop from well known designers here including Dolce & Gabbana, Alexander McQueen, and Gucci.
 Unfortunately all items on Far Fetch are categorised into their Men’s or Women’s range and then you can search by product or designer.